 If you've ever heard of the case Commonwealth v.
 Woodward (also known as the "Nanny case") then you already have a leg up in the realization that there can be several different degrees of guilt associated with any given crime.
 In that case, a nanny was convicted of murdering a toddler by shaking the child until it died.
 According to the jury's verdict, the nanny was to spend a minimum of 15 years in prison.
-However, the nanny was released from prison a week after entering the establishment because the judge overturned the jury's verdict.
+However, she was released from prison a week after entering the establishment because the judge overturned the jury's verdict.

 From the beginning of the Woodward case, the prime question that needed to be answered was what charges should be brought against the nanny.
 The question "did she do it?" was easily answered in the affirmative by almost every party to the case.
 However, the more important question, at least in the eyes of the law, was "what exactly did she do?"